FreifunkBremen/ansible/README.md

 Username, host and password can be found by your exit-vpn provider.

-The following roles should maybe excluded at first run from playbook vpnserver:

-- alfred-announce-cleanup

 For detailed information about the roles see README.md inside of the role.